avent-ai/sales-agent/README.md

 [![Ted - Mattress Sales Representative Closing Deals](https://cdn.loom.com/sessions/thumbnails/440086e17aff42d79881a6eca147ae5e-with-play.gif)](https://www.loom.com/share/440086e17aff42d79881a6eca147ae5e)

-> **Try it yourself on our [SalesGPT hosted frontend demo](https://sales-gpt-frontend-git-main-filip-odysseypartns-projects.vercel.app/chat).**
+> **Try it yourself on our [SallySalesBuddy hosted frontend demo](https://sales-gpt-frontend-git-main-filip-odysseypartns-projects.vercel.app/chat).**

 # Contact Us for Suggestions, Questions, or Help

-We are building SalesGPT to power your best AI Sales Agents.
-Hence, we would love to learn more about use cases you are building towards which will fuel SalesGPT development roadmap.
+We are building SallySalesBuddy to power your best AI Sales Agents.
+Hence, we would love to learn more about use cases you are building towards which will fuel SallySalesBuddy development roadmap.

-**If you want us to build better towards your needs, or need help with your AI Sales Agents, please reach out to chat with us: [SalesGPT Use Case Intake Survey](https://5b7mfhwiany.typeform.com/to/n6CbtxJm?utm_source=github-salesgpt&utm_medium=readme&utm_campaign=leads)**
+**If you want us to build better towards your needs, or need help with your AI Sales Agents, please reach out to chat with us: [SallySalesBuddy Use Case Intake Survey](https://5b7mfhwiany.typeform.com/to/n6CbtxJm?utm_source=github-SallySalesBuddy&utm_medium=readme&utm_campaign=leads)**

 # Features